 - Free $200 to spend on Google Adwords.

-As Bluehost is one of the most reliable, and cheap web hosting, so recommended by WordPress officially and HowToCracker recommends it too.
+Bluehost is one of the most reliable, cheap web hosting, and WP recommended hosting.

 WordPress Blog on Bluehost: Step-by-step Complete WP Installation Guide

 There are many ways to Install WordPress, but today I’m gonna show you the easiest way to Install WordPress Blog on Bluehost.
 So you can start installing WP Blog with a single click by going through the cPanel of Bluehost.
 And It’d hardly take your 5 minutes.

 Have you got the access to your hosting cPanel?
 Let’s get to Install WordPress Blog on Bluehost without any further delay.

 Look for Install WordPress button in Website Section in cPanel

 Your very 1st step is to log in the cPanel and click on the Install WordPress button as you can see in the image above.

 And yeah, Bluehost WordPress marketplace is extended by MOJO.
 Using Marketplace you can install WordPress to the root of the domain or its subdirectory with almost full freedom.
 And look for optimized premium themes and plugins for the good of your WP Blog or website.